kellanloew/LiveProjects/README.md

 ### Fourth Sprint, Python back end

 1. Account App.
-Goal: allow user to switch a button allowing him to toggle automatic geolocation or not.
-Added slider to HTML, linked it to AJAX call which would post when the slider was switched from its current position.
-(In this process, discovered the necessity of installing a function that would create a csrf token for Django's authentication system)
+Goal: allow user to switch a button allowing him/her to toggle automatic geolocation or not.
+To implement this, I added a slider button to the HTML, linked it to an AJAX call which would post when the slider was switched from its current position.
+(In this process, I discovered the necessity of installing a function that would create a csrf token for Django's authentication system):
 ```
 function getCookie(name) {
     var cookieValue = null;